Groundfloor Review: Invest in Real Estate with as Little as $10

 Auto Investing

-Auto Investing is now available to all of Groundfloor’s registered investors, who need only $10 to begin investing fractionally in the dozens of real estate projects Grounfloor offers each week.
+Auto Investing is now available to all of Groundfloor’s registered investors, who need only $10 to begin investing fractionally in the dozens of real estate projects Groundfloor offers each week.

 The feature comes as the growth of the wealthtech platform continues to accelerate.
-In March 2021, Groundfloor set a record for its most loan originations ever as well as closing the month with an 88 percent year-over-year increase in retail investment volume.
+In 2023, Groundfloor reached an all-time $1.3+ billion in total investment volume.

 The platform is open to accredited investors and non-accredited investors alike.
 International investors are also accommodated on the platform on a case-by-case basis.